AgentAlgo (AGENT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AgentAlgo Historical Price

-According to the latest data gathered on AgentAlgo live price page, the current price of AgentAlgo is 0.058113USD.
-The circulating supply of AgentAlgo(AGENT) is 20.96M AGENT , giving it a market capitalization of $1.22M.
+According to the latest data gathered on AgentAlgo live price page, the current price of AgentAlgo is 0.04334243USD.
+The circulating supply of AgentAlgo(AGENT) is 20.96M AGENT , giving it a market capitalization of $908.24K.

 The AgentAlgo Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AGENT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.